frankdonald/Arduino-WiFI-light-painting-tool-/README.md

 2) Standard colors – This stick is coded to emit standard colors like ( Red, Blue, Green, Gold, Rainbow, White ) using a simple button input.

 3) Custom Colors – Apart from the standard colors this stick is quite capable of generating any color as per the wish of Photographer.
 It was added with a feature to input RGB code of any color as you wish like cyan,magenta, turquoise, olive, maroon etc. Look up for the “RGB color codes here” and use it to get your custom color.

+You can read more about the working of this project - https://www.gadgetronicx.com/wifi-pixel-light-painting-stick-arduino/